Who are you looking at?

 Self-portraits hold a unique and profound place in the history of art, serving as both personal explorations and universal statements.
 For artists, creating a self-portrait is an introspective act that bridges their inner identity and outward expression.
 It allows them to confront questions of self-perception, legacy, and their relationship to the world around them.
 In figuration specifically, self-portraits offer a deeply human connection, as they rely on the physicality and presence of the artist's own form to communicate their ideas.

-In Kaleigh Blevins current exhibition “Or Something” Blevins incorporates several self portraits into this body of work offering an inherently intimate look into who she is or wishes to be seen at a particular moment in time.
+In Kaleigh Blevins current exhibition “Or Something” Blevins incorporates several self portraits which offer an inherently intimate look into who she is or how she wishes to be seen at a particular moment in time.

 Blevins’s approach often involves utilizing her physical form as both subject and medium, using her body and face as tools to evoke emotion, provoke introspection, and question societal or social rules.
 For her, the deliberate use of her image allows her to explore themes of fragility, resilience, and the ways in which external forces shape internal realities.
 Her art often feels raw and melancholy, creating a profound connection between the artist and the viewer.
 By situating herself within her work, Blevins not only asserts agency over her own representation but amplifies it’s emotional resonance making her a compelling contribution to contemporary figuration.